EYEL3SSJACK/EYEL3SSJACK/README.md

 **ABOUT ME**: ⦻

 🧿 My name is Xinfu, you can call me Xin or Jack :) Nicknames are appreciated!
-I'm 16, HE/HIM MLM and ej is my fic kin.
+I'm 16, HE/HIM MLM and ej is my kinsona.
 My personality doesn't match my interests but I'll be more comfortable if we become close.